Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 </p>
 <p><img width="975" height="502" alt="image" src="https://github.com/user-attachments/assets/c45f5302-bf3a-4a48-8975-e5b11167e06e" />
 </p>
-<p> If I shut down the VMs, both <b>Kali Linux</b> (where I opened the Wazuh dashboard) and <b>Ubuntu Server</b> (to start running Wazuh), and want to run Wazuh again, I will type this command to see if the services are running their own:</p>
+<p> If I shut down the VMs, both <b>Kali Linux</b> (where I opened the Wazuh dashboard) and <b>Ubuntu Server</b> (to start running Wazuh), and want to run Wazuh again, I typed this command to see if the services are running on their own:</p>

     sudo systemctl status wazuh-manager wazuh-indexer wazuh-dashboard

 <p>If I see <b>active (running)</b> in green for all three, I can immediately type the HTTPS URL into the Kali Linux browser.</p>
-<p>If in case the status command shows that the services are <b>inactive</b> or <b>stopped</b>, I would run this command on my Ubuntu Server to force them to start:</p>
+<p>If the status command shows that the services are <b>inactive</b> or <b>stopped</b>, I would run this command on my Ubuntu Server to force them to start:</p>

     sudo systemctl start wazuh-indexer wazuh-manager wazuh-dashboard

 <br>
 <h3>F. Deploying Wazuh Agents on Windows Endpoints</h3>
-<p>I let Ubuntu Server with Wazuh up and running to check if the Wazuh Agent would run successfully using the graphical user interface (GUI), which I need to download.
+<p>I let Ubuntu Server with Wazuh up and running to check if the Wazuh Agent would run successfully using the graphical user interface (GUI), which I needed to download.
 I opened the Windows 10 machine and used Internet Explorer to download the agent.</p>
 <p><img width="752" height="602" alt="image" src="https://github.com/user-attachments/assets/58dacc18-469a-4862-b148-69d97b360a54" />
 </p>
 <p>In the Internet Explorer's browser, I input <b>Google.com</b>.
-On Google's Ibsite, I entered <b>wazuh agent gui</b>.</p>
+On Google's website, I entered <b>wazuh agent gui</b>.</p>
 <p><img width="975" height="411" alt="image" src="https://github.com/user-attachments/assets/7b73adbe-b464-42f8-ab7e-621eef23e2a3" />
 </p>
 <p>I selected the official Ibsite, which leads me to its platform.</p>